 Things to Consider Before Investing

-The best form of investor protection is to clearly understand leveraged or inverse ETFs before investing in them.
+Understand the products.
+The best form of investor protection is to understand these specialized ETFs before investing in them.
 No matter how you initially hear about them, it’s important to read the prospectus, which provides detailed information related to the ETFs’ investment objectives, principal investment strategies, risks, and costs.
-The SEC’s EDGAR system, as well as search engines, can help you locate a specific ETF prospectus.
-You can also find the prospectuses on the websites of the financial firms that issue a given ETF, as well as through your broker.
+You can obtain the prospectus from the financial firm that sponsors the ETF, your investment professional, or the SEC’s EDGAR system.

 - How does the ETF achieve its stated objectives?
 And what are the risks?
 Ask about—and be sure you understand—the techniques the ETF uses to achieve its goals.
 For example, engaging in short sales and using swaps, futures contracts, and other derivatives can expose the ETF—and by extension ETF investors—to a host of risks.

 - What happens if I hold longer than one trading day?
-While there may be trading and hedging strategies that justify holding these investments longer than a day, buy-and-hold investors with an intermediate or long-term time horizon should carefully consider whether these ETFs are appropriate for their portfolio.
-As discussed above, because leveraged and inverse ETFs reset each day, their performance can quickly diverge from the performance of the underlying index or benchmark.
+While there may be trading and hedging strategies that justify holding these investments longer than a day, these are specialized products that generally are not suitable for buy-and-hold investors.
+As discussed above, because most leveraged and inverse ETFs reset each day, their performance can quickly diverge from the performance of the underlying index or benchmark.
 In other words, it is possible that you could suffer significant losses even if the long-term performance of the index showed a gain.

 - Is there a risk that an ETF will not meet its stated daily objective?
 There is always a risk that not every leveraged or inverse ETF will meet its stated objective on any given trading day.
 Be sure you understand the impact an investment in the ETF could have on the performance of your portfolio, taking into consideration your goals and your tolerance for risk.